RAMSEY COUNTY

 AND

-Known as the East 7th Street Depot, this joint owned station was on the east side of Earl Street north of 7th Street at GPS: 44.967047, -93.055694.
+Known as the East 7th Street Depot (and alternately as "Post" on old timetables), this joint owned station was on the east side of Earl Street north of 7th Street at GPS: 44.967047, -93.055694.
 It was built in 1885 and sat between the tracks of the NP and Omaha with platforms of both sides.
 According to NP Valuation Records from 1917, the station measured 16'x34'.

 St. Paul There were two side-by-side, terminal style, St. Paul, Minneapolis & Manitoba freight stations on the NE side of Broadway Street south of Kellogg Boulevard (formerly 3rd Street).
 The northernmost station stretched from Broadway Street, past Pine Street, to John Street with the middle of the station located at GPS: 44.948941, -93.082482.
 This station is shown on the 1885 Sanborn map.